WangCrash/my-website/README.md

 ## Repostiory Purpose

-this file is just a readme file
+The purpose of this file is to provide examples on how to use Git and GitHub together.